 Have you logged in and created a member profile?

-Once you log-in, you may create your own Member Profile.
+Once you log-in, you may request your own Member Profile.
 A rudimentary one will be created for you.
 Then you may come back to edit or update it at any time.
-Normally, a rudimentary profile is created for you when you join the Fellowship.
 Member profiles may include brief introductions, indicate institutional and denominational affiliations, regional locations, research interests, additional publications and activities, etc. They are cross-referenced with publications in the Fellowship's Sources bibliography.
 Profiles help start conversations.